Metal Shim FAQ's

 • Prototyping equipment

-What are the benefits of brass shims?
+What are the advantages of using brass shims?

 What are copper shims?

-What are the benefits of copper shims?
+What are the advantages of copper shims?

 What are slotted shims?

-Plastic Shims
+Plastic Shims FAQ's

-What are plastic shims used for?
+What are plastic shims?

 How strong are plastic shims?

-Metal Packing Shims
+Metal Packing Shims FAQ's

 What is a packing shim?

-What are packing shims used for?
+What applications do packing shims serve?

-What are plastic packers made of?
+What materials are plastic packers made from?

-Packers and shims
+Packers and Shims FAQ's

 What are packers and shims?

-Are there metal shims?
+Are metal shims available?

-What are stainless steel shims used for?
+What are the uses of stainless steel shims?

 What is a shim?

-Shim Kit
+Stainless Steel Shim Kit FAQ's

 What is a shim kit?